SoheilKhodayari/JAW/docs/wpg-building.md

-# Building a Web Property Graph
+# Building a Hybrid Property Graph

 ## Building with Command Line